 We always thought the power and volume rocker buttons on the original Nexus 7 are a bit too close together for comfort, making it easy to accidentally hit the power button when you’re actually aiming for the volume up.
 Asus seems to have taken note and moved them a little further apart, but not far enough by our reckoning.
 You still, invariably, end up hitting the wrong button and turning off the screen without wanting to.

 These buttons are tucked away under the curve of the right hand edge of the screen.
 This has the benefit of ensuring they’re not accidentally triggered when you have the Nexus 7 resting on its side, when watching a movie for example.
 Unfortunately, it also means the buttons are rarely in an easily accessible position.
 It’s a minor issue, but one that annoys us regularly during use.

-As is the norm the 3.5mm headphone jack is at the top of the Nexus 7 2, while the microUSB charging socket is at the bottom.
-The speaker grilles (yes there’s more than one this time, but more on that later) adorn the back, one at the top and one at the bottom, while there’s one major new addition to the Nexus 7 – a 5MP rear facing camera.
+As is the norm on tablets the 3.5mm headphone jack is at the top of the Nexus 7, while the microUSB charging socket is at the bottom.
+The speaker grilles (there’s more than one this time, but more on that later) adorn the back, one at the top and one at the bottom, while there’s one major new addition to the Nexus 7 – a 5MP rear facing camera.

 However, it’s the screen that can make or break a tablet and, on paper, the Nexus 7 has a corker.